OpenShot/openshot-qt/doc/files.rst

 Import Files...
 Import files into your project Thumbnail/Detail      Toggle the view between details and thumbnails Preview File          Preview a media file
-Split Clip...
-Split a file into many smaller clips Edit Title            Edit an existing title SVG file Duplicate Title       Make a copy, and then edit the copied title SVG file Add to Timeline       Add many files to the timeline in one step File Properties       View the properties of a file, such as frame rate, size, etc...
+Split File            Split a file into many smaller files.
+The new trimmed files appear in the Project Files list.
+Edit Title            Edit an existing title SVG file Duplicate Title       Make a copy, and then edit the copied title SVG file Add to Timeline       Add many files to the timeline in one step, including transitions or alternating tracks.
+File Properties       View the properties of a file, such as frame rate, size, etc...
 Remove from Project   Remove a file from the project
 ====================  ============

 .. _split_clip_ref:

-Split Clip
+Split File
 ----------
-If you need to cut a file into many smaller clips before editing, the **Split Clip** dialog is built exactly for this purpose.
-Right click on a file, and choose Split Clip... from the file menu.
-This opens the Split Clip dialog.
-Use this dialog to quickly cut out as many small clips as you need.
-The dialog stays open after you create a clip, to allow you to repeat the steps for your next clip.
-When you are finished, simply close the dialog.
+If you need to cut a large video file into many smaller files before editing, the **Split File** dialog is built exactly for this purpose.
+Right click on a file, and choose :guilabel:`Split File`.
+Use this dialog to quickly separate a large file into many smaller segments.
+For each segment, you can select the starting and ending frame, and a title.
+Each segment appears as a new file in the Project Files dialog.

 .. image:: images/file-split-dialog.jpg